ctrueden/ctrueden.github.io/_pages/deus/CharPrivateLucas.md

 __Timeless Body:__ After reaching 9th level, an enlightened no longer suffers penalties for aging and cannot be magically aged; any penalties he may have already suffered remain in place.
 Bonuses still accrue, and the enlightened will still die of old age unless other means are used to prolong his life.

-__Suppress Time:__ At 10th level, an enlightened with a Grammar score of 0 or less can use ''[http://www.d20srd.org/srd/spells/timeStop.htm|time stop]'' as a spell-like ability as cast by a 17th level sorcerer.
+__Suppress Time:__ At 10th level, an enlightened with a Grammar score of 0 or less can use ''[time stop](http://www.d20srd.org/srd/spells/timeStop.htm)'' as a spell-like ability as cast by a 17th level sorcerer.
 The enlightened receives a point of temporary paradox for each use of this ability and can only use this ability once per week.
 There are no verbal components for suppress time as the enlightened simply refuses to be carried forward in time for 1d4+1 rounds.

-!!Stabilization
+## Stabilization

 According to the Chronomancy book, the Will saves for stabilized characters become less and less difficult each hour.
 This scheme is assuming the character wishes to pass the save in order to forcefully revert back.
 I prefer to conceptualize it as the continuum enforcing the natural order more and more strongly as time passes.